 Field Description Content type or value #DREREFERENCE The reference for the rule.
 String #DRETITLE The title of the rule.
 String QMSTYPE The type of the QMS rule.
 3 QMSAGENTBOOL The AgentBoolean expression used to match the original query text.
 Boolean matching expression QMSFIELDTEXT The FieldText rules to match the original query text.
 FieldText expression PROMOTION_NAME The value that QMS must return in the autn:promotionname tag.
 IDOL Data Admin uses this field value as the promotion type.
 Use one of the following values: • Top Promotions.
-A list of documents that are being promoted internally.
-Top Promotions are not advertisements. • Sponsored.
-A paid advertisement. • Hotwire.
-Promoted documents that are shown at the top of a results list for a particular keyword, but are noticeably.
-String of a results list for a particular keyword, but are noticeably distinct from the list.
+A list of documents that are being String promoted internally.
+Top Promotions are not advertisements.
+Sponsored.
+A paid advertisement.
+Hotwire.
+Promoted documents that are shown at the top of a results list for a particular keyword, but are noticeably distinct from the list.
 QMSUSERTYPE The value that QMS must return in the autn:usertype tag.
 String